Stochastic field effects in a two-state system: symmetry breaking and symmetry restoring: Introduction

+The study of the Ising model subject to time-dependent, but spatially homogeneous, random magnetic fields has attracted considerable attention in recent decades.
+To characterize the phase behavior of the system, most studies focus on the order parameter $Q$, defined as the time-averaged magnetization, and examine its dependence on field strength and temperature.
+For a sinusoidally oscillating magnetic field~\cite{tome1990dynamic, lo1990ising, acharyya1995response, acharyya1999nonequilibrium}, the system undergoes a dynamic phase transition from a ferromagnetic phase ($Q \ne 0$) to a paramagnetic phase ($Q = 0$) as the temperature or field amplitude increases.
+This transition is continuous for low field amplitudes and becomes discontinuous at higher amplitudes, resulting in a tricritical point in the field-amplitude and temperature plane.
+Other studies, in contrast, consider a uniformly distributed, time-varying random magnetic field~\cite{Acharyya1998}, and report that the transition between the ordered (\makebox{$Q \ne 0$}) and disordered ($Q = 0$) phases remains continuous for all field amplitudes and temperatures.

+In this work, we examine the Ising model under the presence of a time-dependent, but uniform in space, zero-mean Gaussian random magnetic field.
+We argue that a study based solely on the order parameter overlooks essential features of the system.
+A more complete picture emerges from analyzing the probability distribution of the magnetization across different system sizes, which provides deeper insight into the phase diagram of the system.

-We find several effects associated with the presence of a time-varying magnetic field.
-First, it converts the usual symmetry-breaking phase transition of the Ising model into a noise-induced transition~\cite{1984Horsthemke} between a soft-paramagnetic phase and a soft-ferromagnetic phase.
-In the \textit{soft} phases, the magnetization displays broad distributions around their maxima values, and their width and height remain finite in the limit of large size.
-Furthermore, the soft-ferromagnetic phase is characterized by a dynamical restoring of the symmetry between the two equivalent ferromagnetic states~\cite{BPT:1994,BPTK:1997,Toral:2011}.
-For small amplitude of the magnetic field, this transition occurs at the same critical temperature of the field-free Ising model.
-Second, at lower temperatures, a new transition appears between the soft-ferromagnetic phase and a \textit{bona-fide} ferromagnetic phase where one of the two-equivalent ferromagnetic states is selected dynamically.
-This new transition is accompanied by a divergence of the characteristic time to jump between one ordered state and the other.
+We find several effects associated with the presence of the time-varying magnetic field.
+First, we show that a vanishing order parameter (\makebox{$Q = 0$}) may correspond to two distinct phases: a broad-paramagnetic phase and a broad-ferromagnetic phase.
+In the \textit{broad} phases, the magnetization displays wide distributions around their maxima values, and their width and height tend to finite values in the thermodynamic limit of an infinite system size.
+Furthermore, the broad-ferromagnetic phase is characterized by a dynamical restoring of the symmetry between the two equivalent ferromagnetic states~\cite{BPT:1994,BPTK:1997,Toral:2011}.
+Thus, the random magnetic field converts the conventional symmetry-breaking phase transition of the Ising model into a noise-induced transition---{\`a la Horsthemke and Lefever}~\cite{1984Horsthemke}---between the broad-paramagnetic and broad-ferromagnetic phases.
+For sufficiently small amplitudes of the field, this transition occurs at the same critical temperature of the field-free Ising model.

+Second, at lower temperatures, we uncover a new kind of phase transition between the broad-ferromagnetic phase and a \textit{bona-fide} ferromagnetic phase, where one of the two equivalent states is selected dynamically and therefore the order parameter is non-zero ($Q \ne 0$).
+Although this transition is discontinuous, it does not fall within the conventional classification of first-order phase transitions.
+Instead, it is characterized by a divergence of the characteristic switching time between ordered states of the magnetization.